koordinates/kart/HOWTO-RELEASE.md

 8. Update `CHANGELOG.md` to refer to the new version (ie, make sure it doesn't say "UNRELEASED" next to all the latest changes.)

-9. Commit with a message like "Release v1.2.3"
+9. Commit with a message like "Release v1.2.3", and push the commit.

+    ```console
+    $ git commit -m "Release v1.2.3"
+    $ git push
+    ```

-10. Tag the release with the Git tag version format and push it:
+10. Tag the release with the Git tag version format and push the tag.

     ```console
     $ git tag v1.2.3